 Typically your blog will be a marketing area that generates you a lot of leads.
 People Google a topic, one of your posts comes up, they check your business out and the rest is history.
 Running a well-crafted and valuable blog is one way to start being seen as influential.
 When you share high quality information with your consumers, they trust you and your knowledge.
 The more trusted you are, the more influential you are.

-So here’s your goal – craft and buy blog articles that you can use to build your blog’s reputation up until you’re king of the castle.
+So here’s your goal – craft and buy articles for your blog that you can use to build your blog’s reputation up until you’re king of the castle.

 Here’s how you do it…